-- 18. Which colour, violet or red, has a greater speed in glass? - Ans.
-Red has the greater speed in glass compared to violet. - 19.
+- 21. Which colour, violet or red, has a greater speed in glass? - Ans.
+Red has the greater speed in glass compared to violet. - 22.
 What is the nature of the image formed at the retina of the eye by the eye lens? - Ans.
-The image formed at the retina is real, inverted. - 20.
+The image formed at the retina is real, inverted. - 23.
 How does the thickness of the eye lens change when we shift looking for a distant tree to reading a book? - Ans.
-The thickness of the eye lens increases when we shift our gaze from a distant object to a nearby object as the focal length has to be shorter. - 21.
+The thickness of the eye lens increases when we shift our gaze from a distant object to a nearby object as the focal length has to be shorter. - 24.
 A person is able to see objects clearly only when these are lying at distances between 50 cm and 300 cm from his eyes.
 What is the problem with his vision? - Ans.
-The person is suffering from both myopia and hypermetropia. - 22.
+The person is suffering from both myopia and hypermetropia. - 25.
 Why do parallel rays of different colours deviate differently while passing through a glass prism? - Ans.
-This is because light rays of different colours travel with different speeds in glass.

-23. When one enters a dimly lit room from a place of intense light, he is not able to see anything for some time.
+This is because light rays of different colours travel with different speeds in glass. - 26.
+When one enters a dimly lit room from a place of intense light, he is not able to see anything for some time.
 After some time, the things in the dimly lit room become visible.
-Explain how this happens.
+Explain how this happens. - Ans.

-- Ans.
 This is because the size of the pupil becomes very small when the light is intense to control the amount of light entering the eye.
-The pupil takes some time to adjust to the dim conditions, so after some time, the things in the dimly lit room become visible. - 24.
+The pupil takes some time to adjust to the dim conditions, so after some time, the things in the dimly lit room become visible. - 27.
 Professor Gupta uses lenses of focal length+40 cm.
 Name the defect of vision he is suffering from.
 What is the power of the lens? - Ans.
 Since the focal length is positive, the lens is convex lens.
 Therefore, the defect Prof. Gupta is suffering from is hypermetropia.

+Power of the lens =

+$$\frac{1}{f}$$

-Power of the lens = $\frac{1}{f}$ (in m) = $\frac{1}{0.4}$ m = + 2.5 D
+(in m) = $\frac{1}{0.4}$ m = + 2.5 D

-- 25. When a light ray passes obliquely through the atmosphere in an upward direction, how does its path generally change?
+- 28. When a light ray passes obliquely through the atmosphere in an upward direction, how does its path generally change?
 What is the reason for this behaviour? - Ans.
 When a light ray passes through the atmosphere in an upward direction, it is passing from a denser medium into a rarer medium.
-Thus, it will deviate its path due to refraction and bend away from its path. - 26.
-The minimum power of eye lens is 40 D. If the far point of normal eye is infinity, find the size of the eyeball. - Ans.
-Since minimum power of eye lens is +40 D,

-Maximum focal length, $f = \frac{1}{40} = 0.025 \text{ m} = 2.5 \text{ cm}$ v = f = 2.5 cm
+Thus, it will deviate its path due to refraction and bend away from its path.

+- 29. The minimum power of eye lens is 40 D. If the far point of normal eye is infinity, find the size of the eyeball. - Ans.
+Since minimum power of eye lens is +40 D, v = f = 2.5 cm

-Far point of normal eye is inifinity, i.e. $u = \infty$ Using lens formula,
+Maximum focal length, $f = \frac{1}{40} = 0.025$ m = 2.5 cm Far point of normal eye is infinity, i.e. $u = \infty$